-- Description: The attractions in Moalboal can be break down into two.
-On the one hand is the Panagsama beach where all water adventures happen.
+The attractions in Moalboal can be break down into two: On the one hand is the Panagsama beach where all water adventures happen.
 Its shore is filled with diving centers which offer scuba and free diving courses both for beginners and advanced divers; and an island hopping experience to Pescador and its neighboring islands.
-Common sights under its water are slow-swimming turtles, dolphins, a tornado of tiny flickering sardine fish, and unadulterated coral reef which make Moalboal one of the best diving sites and marine sanctuaries in the Philippines.
-On the other is the White (Basdaku) beach which prides of its long stretch of fine, white sand suitable for beach bumming.
-At sundown, the beach also offers a perfect spot for sunset viewing.
+Common sights under its waters are slow-swimming turtles, dolphins, a tornado of tiny flickering sardine fish, and unadulterated coral reef which make Moalboal one of the best diving sites and marine sanctuaries in the Philippines; On the other is White (Basdaku) beach which prides of its long stretch of fine, white sands suitable for beach bumming.
+At sundown, the beach offers a perfect spot for sunset viewing.

-- Operating Hours: Scuba diving happens in the morning, afternoon and night time; while the rest of the activities usually start early in the morning and ends late in the afternoon
+- Operating Hours: Scuba diving happens in the morning, afternoon and night time; while the rest of the activities like island hopping usually start early in the morning and ends late in the afternoon

-- Tour Fees: Island hopping for 8-10 persons would usually cost for about P1500.
+- Tour Fees: Island hopping for 8-10 persons would usually cost for about P1,500.
 Free divers can enjoy the waters without paying.
-Scuba diving cost will range from P2000-4000.
+Scuba diving cost ranges from P2,000-P4,000.

 - Location: Moalboal, Cebu, Philippines

-- To get there: At the terminal, take a bus via Barili or Badian.
+- To get there: At South bus terminal, take a bus via Barili or Badian.
 Drop off at the bus stop in Moalboal.
 Travel time is roughly 3 hours and fare is P100.
-Depending on your sense of enjoyment, ride a tricycle (motorcycle with a side car) and head on either to White Beach (6 kilometers away) or to Panagsama Beach (2 kilometers away).
+Depending on your sense of enjoyment, ride a tricycle (motorcycle with a side car) and head on either to White Beach (6 kilometers away from the main road) or to Panagsama Beach (2 kilometers away).
 You can also charter a motorcycle-for-hire for the same destination.

 Top 3: Whale Shark Watching, Sumilon Island and Tumalog Falls in Oslob

-- Description: The awesome Oslob and it’s three must-visit attractions: Sumilon island, Tumalog Falls and whale shark watching.
-First off is Sumilon, a 24-hectare island 10 minutes away at the coast of Oslob.
-The island is notable for its lagoon, adventure trek trail and long strip of white sand bar that changes location from season to season.
-Surrounding the area is a rich marine sanctuary home to baby sharks, and a well-elaborate coral reefs making the island a perfect place for snorkeling and diving.
-Most of the island is owned by bluewater and visitors usually arrange a tour with them through their website: www.bluewater.com.
-The remaining area which is purely sand is a public place and can be reached by boat for P1,500 rent.
-The best time to visit the island is during low tide to get a glimpse and a full walking experience of its sand bar.
-Second is Tumalog falls, a huge waterfall that can’t be contained by a non-wide angle camera when captured.
-More details here.
-Lastly is the whale shark watching in Oslob.
-There are three (3) guided whale shark watching centers in the Philippines.
-One is at Donsol in southern Luzon, the first of the three; second is at Southern Leyte; and the third which is also the most popular is at Oslob, Cebu.
 Popularity sometimes equates to getting a lot of attention, including the not so favorable ones.
-For years, the whale shark encounter in Oslob has met several backlash from environmental groups like Greenpeace.
-This is due to the idea that feeding the whale sharks which are highly migratory species would eventually modify their behavior resulting to dependency to human food supply.
+For years, the whale shark encounter in Oslob has met several backlash from environmental groups and earth warriors like Greenpeace.
+This is due to the idea that feeding the whale sharks which are highly migratory species could eventually modify their natural behavior resulting to dependency to human food supply.
 This was true in my visit last January 2018.
 The whale sharks were observed to be actively parading to the boatmen as the they throw food at them.
 On the contrary, the local government of Oslob has set rules to regulate the encounter.
-Boats are without engine; guests are prohibited from using sunblock and are required to keep a certain distance to avoid causing injuries to the sharks.
+Boats are without engine, guests are prohibited from using sunblock and are required to keep a certain distance to avoid causing injuries to the sharks.
 Life guards surround the area to ensure that these regulations are strictly enforced.
-Any guest who would dare touch the whale sharks will be penalized for a certain fee.
+Any guest who would dare touch the whale sharks will be sanctioned for a certain fee.

 Things to note: